Lefti-t/Opening-Hours/README.md

 # Opening Hours

- 2 functions that check whether a store is open and when will the next status change occur.
+ Opening-Hours are 2 Java functions that check whether a store is open or closed during a specific timestamp and when will the next status change occur.